AAP127/cse15l-lab-reports/week4_lab.md

 ![IndexException](week_4_source/RightParenException.PNG)

 Since the right parenthesis is missing, `closeParen` will not be found, and will equal -1.
-By throwing an exception, the program can't try to access -1 as an index.
+By throwing an exception, the program is prevented from accessing -1 as an index.

 ![AddingExceptionThrow](week_4_source/ThrowException2.PNG)

 *Changes can be found on "Allow program to deal with missing right parenthesis " commit.
 Extra description in commit.

 For this case, the input not having the closing parenthesis for the link led to the program trying to access -1 as an index.
-Once again, the program was not equipped to handle input in this format, cauing the StringIndexOutOfBoundsException.
+Once again, the program was not equipped to handle input in this format, causing the StringIndexOutOfBoundsException.